Buchach - guidebook

 Ukr. Бучач, Yid. בעטשאָטש

-Buchach is a town located in the valley of the Strypa River, surrounded by the mountains: Zamkowa, Targowica and Fedor.
-The city's name probably derives from the Old Ruthenian word "bucza", meaning fast flowing spring water, depth, or from another old Ruhenian word "bucz", i. e. "lofty" or "relentless".
+Buchach is situated in the valley of the Strypa River, surrounded by three hills: Zamkova, Targovitsa, and Fedor.
+The town’s name probably derives from the Old Ruthenian word bucha, which meant a swiftly flowing river or depth, or from a different Old Ruthenian word, buch, meaning “haughty” or “tenacious.”

-In 1884, the construction of a railway line (Stanislaviv-Jarmolince) running through Buchach contributed to the revival of economic relations in the city and transformed the city into one of the largest trading centers in Galicia.
-The second half of the 19th cebtury saw the establishment of a textile factory, 4 mills, a factory producing candles and soap, a brewery, a winery, and a factory of wooden toys.
+The construction of a railway line running through Buchach in 1884 (Stanisławów–Jarmolińce, now Ivano-Frankivsk–Yarmolyntsi) helped make the town one of the largest commercial centres in Galicia.
+In the second half of the 19th century, Buchach boosted four mills, a textile factory, a factory manufacturing candles and soap, an alcohol brewery and winery, and a factory manufacturing wooden toys.

-During World War I, Buchach was set on fire by the Tsarist army.
-The Russians occupied Buchach from 15 August 1914 to July 1917.
-Between 2 November 1918 and July 1919, Buchach was a part of the West Ukrainian People's Republic.
-Between 15 August and 18 September 1920, Buchach was occupied by the Bolsheviks, and in 1920–1939, the city was incorporated into the Second Republic of Poland.
+During World War I, the Tsar’s troops stayed in Buchach from August 15, 1914, to July 1917, and during this period, set fire to the town.
+From November 2, 1918, until July 1919, Buchach was part of the West Ukrainian People’s Republic (ZUNR).
+From August 15 to September 18, 1920, the town was occupied by the Bolsheviks, and in 1920–1939, it was part of the Second Polish Republic.

 The Jews of Buczacz

-New owners of Buczacz – the Potocki family – encouraged the development of trade and looked after the Jewish merchants in the city.
-In the 17th century, the city had a synagogue, Beth Midrash and a Jewish hospital.
-By the end of the century, 150 Jewish families lived in Buchach.
+The new Polish owners of Buchach – the Potockis family of magnates – supported the development of trade and protected Jewish merchants, but not without selfish commercial interest.
+In the 17th century, the town had a synagogue, a beth midrash, and a Jewish hospital, and by the end of the century, was home to 150 Jewish families.

 Religion and politics

-In 1813, the post of Rabbi in Buchach was taken by a famous Galician expert in the Talmud and Kabbalist Awrom David Warman (1770–1840), author of religious works (treaties Birkat David, Daat Kodashim, and Dibra Abot).
-He initiated a dynasty continued by his son – Rabbi Eliezer and nephew – Rabbi Awrom Dowid.
+In 1813, the position of the town rabbi of Buchach was offered to the famous Galician Talmudist and Kabbalist Avrom David Warman (1770–1840), the author of religious works such as Birkat David, Da’at Kodeshim, and Divrei Abot that included Talmudic novella, Torah exegesis, and responsa.
+Rabbi Warman started a dynasty, which was continued by his son – Rabbi Eliezer, and his nephew – Rabbi Avrom Dovid.

-At the end of the 19th century, the Jewish Buchach was an important political center.
-Several Jewish members of the Austrian parliament came from the Kolomyia-Buchach-Sniatyn constituency, among others: the Krakow Rabbi Shimon Schreiber (son of the famous Rabbi Chatam Sofer, leader of the ultra-Orthodox Jews in Galicia), Rabbi and writer Joseph Samuel Bloch, and a lawyer from Lviv, Heinrich Gabel, born in Buchach.
+Several other Jewish members of the Austrian parliament had Buchach roots or came from the Kolomyia–Buchach–Sniatyn electoral district; they included the Cracovian Rabbi Shimon Schreiber (son of Rabbi Hatam Sofer, the leader of ultra-Orthodox Jews in Central Europe); the rabbi, politician, and journalist Josef Samuel Bloch, and the lawyer Heinrich Gabel from Lviv (then Lemberg), who was born in Buchach.

-Buchach had both general Jewish schools as well as traditional cheders.
-In 1892, a vocational school was founded by the foundation of Baron Maurice Hirsch (1831–1896), with 262 students in 1893, and 180 students in 1907.
-A modern Jewish hospital was opened in Buchach in 1891.
-Its director was Dr Fabian Gecht.
-In 1890, the Jewish community opened a Folk House, аnd some time later – the first Jewish public library in Buchach.
-Since1905, the first Jewish newspaper "Ha-Jarden" (Heb.
-Jordan) was issued.
-In 1907, an Enlightenment club "Toynbee" was opened, where a Nobel laureate born in Buchach, Shmuel Josef Agnon, read his poems for the first time.
+Buchach had both Jewish secular schools and traditional hadarim (elementary schools).
+From 1892, there was a vocational school, opened by the foundation of financier and philanthropist Baron Maurice de Hirsch (1831–1896), which had 262 students in 1893, and 180 in 1907.
+A modern Jewish hospital was established in Buchach in 1891.
+In 1890, encouraged by the Austrian administration, the Jewish community established the Jewish National House, a secular cultural club, and eventually, a Jewish public library.
+In 1905, the first Jewish newspaper in the town was launched, entitled Ha-Jarden (Heb.: The Jordan), and in 1907, the “Toynbee” educational club began to function.
+It was here that the Nobel Prize Laureate Shmuel Yosef Agnon, born in Buchach, read his poems for the first time.

-During World War I, the Jews of Buchach were victims of persecution and pogroms.
-In the period of the West Ukrainian People's Republic (1918–1919), a Jewish National Committee was created in Buchach, consisting mainly of Zionist activists.
-From mid-July 1919 to September 1939, Buchach was a part of Poland.
+During World War I, the Jews of Buchach suffered persecutions and pogroms.
+Under the West Ukrainian People’s Republic (1918–1919), the Jewish National Committee was formed in Buchach, consisting mainly of Zionist activists.
+From mid July 1919 until September 1939, Buchach was part of independent Poland.

 World War II and the Holocaust

-On 2 February 1943, 2 thousand Jews of Buchach were killed, on 11 June – another 500 people, and on 26 June – 1 thousand.
-After the withdrawal of the German army in March 1944, 800 Jew came back from hideouts and forests, but soon after, the German army was back and killed most of those who were in the city.
-On 21 July 1944, the Soviet army entered Buchach.
+On February 2, 1943, 2,000 Jews from Buchach were executed; 500 others were murdered on June 11, and a further 1,000, on June 26.
+After the withdrawal of the German army in March 1944, 800 Jews left their town hideouts and forests hiding places, but soon afterwards the German army returned and murdered most of those who remained.
+On July 21, 1944, Soviet troops entered Buchach.

-The Jewish cemetery in Buchach was founded in the 16th century. Іt was located on the outskirts of the town, near the Strypa River.
-The last known burial at the cemetery took place before 1940.
-To this day, you can find approx. 500 matzevahs.
-Many matzevahs, recovered from under roads and buildings in the city, have been transported back to the cemetery.
-The oldest preserved matzevah dates back to 1587.
-Relatives of the writer Shmuel Yosef Agnon and of the psychiatrist Sigmund Freud, whose parents came from Buchach, are buried here.
+The Jewish cemetery in Buchach was founded in the 16th century and was located on the town outskirts near the Strypa River.
+The oldest surviving tombstone is dated to 1587, and the last known burial in the cemetery took place before 1940.
+About 500 matzevot remain.
+In addition, many matzevot that were used for construction and found under the town roads and buildings have been brought back to the cemetery.
+This cemetery was theburial place of the relatives of the writer S.Y.
+Agnon and the psychiatrist Sigmund Freud, whose parents came from Buchach.